gacts/install-dnscontrol/README.md

     steps:
       - uses: gacts/install-dnscontrol@v1
         #with:
-        #  version: 1.2.0 # `latest` by default, but you can set a specific version to install, e.g.: `3.20.0`
+        #  version: 3.20.0 # `latest` by default, but you can set a specific version to install

       - run: dnscontrol version # any dnscontrol command can be executed
 ```